getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 For these reasons, it is recommended to upload source maps to Sentry beforehand (see below).

 {% capture __alert_content -%}
 While the recommended solution is to upload your source artifacts to Sentry, sometimes it’s necessary to allow communication from Sentry’s internal IPs.
-For more information on Sentry’s public IPs, [IP Ranges]({%- link ip-ranges.md -%}#ip-ranges).
+For more information on Sentry’s public IPs see: [IP Ranges]({%- link ip-ranges.md -%}#ip-ranges).
 {%- endcapture -%}
 {%- include components/alert.html
   title="Working Behind a Firewall" content=__alert_content
 %}{% capture __alert_content -%}
 If you want to keep your source maps secret and choose not to upload your source maps directly to Sentry, you can enable the “Security Token” option in your project settings.
 This will cause outbound requests from Sentry’s servers to URLs originating from your “Allowed Domains” to have the HTTP header “X-Sentry-Token: {token}” appended, where {token} is a secure value you define.
 You can then configure your web server to allow access to your source maps when this header/token pair is present.
-You can alternatively override the default header name (X-Sentry-Token) and use HTTP Basic Authentication, e.g. by passing “Authorization: Basic {encoded_password}”.
+You can alternatively override the default header name (X-Sentry-Token) and use HTTP Basic Authentication, e.g. by passing “Authorization: Basic {encoded_password}.”
 {%- endcapture -%}
 {%- include components/alert.html
   title="Secure Access to Source Maps" content=__alert_content
 %}

+&nbsp;
 ### Uploading Source Maps to Sentry

-Except for [webpack]({%- link _documentation/platforms/javascript/sourcemaps/generation.md -%}#webpack), the recommended way to upload source maps is using [Sentry CLI]({%- link _documentation/cli/index.md -%}).
+Except for [Webpack]({%- link _documentation/platforms/javascript/sourcemaps/generation.md -%}#webpack), the recommended way to upload source maps is using [Sentry CLI]({%- link _documentation/cli/index.md -%}).
 If you have used [_Sentry Wizard_](https://github.com/getsentry/sentry-wizard) to set up your project, it has already created all necessary configuration to upload source maps.
 Otherwise, follow the [CLI configuration docs]({%- link _documentation/cli/configuration.md -%}) to set up your project.

-Now you need to set up your build system to create a release, and attach the various source files.
+Now you need to set up your build system to create a release and attach the various source files.
 For Sentry to de-minify your stack traces you must provide both the minified files (e.g. app.min.js) and the corresponding source maps.
 In case the source map files do not contain your original source code (`sourcesContent`), you must additionally provide the original source files.
 (Alternatively, sentry-cli will automatically embed the sources (if missing) into your source maps if you pass the `--rewrite` flag.)

 Sentry uses [**Releases**]({%- link _documentation/workflow/releases.md -%}) to match the correct source maps to your events.
 To create a new release, run the following command (e.g. during publishing):